Create Lasting Change — Couples Coaching Programme

 Lasting Change.

-4 × 3-hour intensives = 4 months of resentment work Online worldwide
+4 × 3-hour intensives ≈ 4 months of weekly sessions Online worldwide

-For couples with a larger or deeper set of resentments to work through.
-Create Lasting Change uses four concentrated half-day intensives to resolve them thoroughly — fast, calmly, and constructively.
-Four intensives equal roughly four months of weekly sessions, delivered in four focused days.
-The package includes additional support between sessions to hold momentum throughout the process.
+For couples carrying a deeper or longer-running set of resentments.
+Create Lasting Change uses four concentrated half-day intensives to work through them thoroughly — fast, calmly, and constructively.
+The package includes additional support between sessions to hold momentum from start to finish.

 Investment